The Best Plants to Purify the Air in Your Home

 A NASA-approved study proved that certain plants can remove the build-up of three household pollutants.

+Some plants can pull double duty and serve as both decoration and air-purifying organisms, and that's what makes them the perfect addition to your bedroom.
 In the summer of 1989, NASA and the National Association of Landscape Professionals conducted a study using houseplants as a natural way to produce and purify the air in space stations.
 According to their findings, plants that required low light demonstrated a surprising potential for improving indoor air quality because they helped remove the build-up of pollutants like benzene, formaldehyde, and richloroethylene (some of which are found in household supplies and furniture).
 It stands to reason, then, that we might consider living like those space-bound astronauts and populating our living spaces with more living plants.

 Their leaves absorb carbon dioxide-converting it into energy-along with other gases, including volatile organic compounds (VOCs) like benzene and formaldehyde.
 "I keep a peace lily in my bedroom, another in the living room with a couple of snake plants, and ivy in the bathroom," says Martha Stewart Living Features and Garden Editor Melissa Ozawa.
 One of her go-to online plant sources is Glasshouse Works, where users can learn more about the holistic benefits of any plant.
 Here are some of the more effective varieties to bring home.